Why and how I wrote my own slideshow presentation software

 Drawing on slides!

-To add interactivity, and for illustrating areas of you slides, Bûllets lets you draw on slides:
+To add interactivity, and for illustrating areas of your slides, Bûllets lets you draw on slides:

 Embedding audio and video